fazil47/capstone-project-soti/FrontEnd/README.md

 ## Solution
+Try running `npm install` and it should work .
+If there exist warning due to difference in cli versions try solution below

 The solution to this problem is straightforward and involves installing the missing package `@angular-devkit/build-angular` as a development dependency in your project.